wptriangle/bp-custom-menu/readme.txt

 Ever wished you could add custom pages to the BuddyPress profile menu?
 Here's a plugin for that.
 Simply install and activate the plugin, add your custom menu page(s).
 That's it, Bingo!

-The **BuddyPress Custom Menu** plugin lets you add custom *static* pages to the BuddyPress profile menu.
+The **Custom Profile Menu for BuddyPress** plugin lets you add custom *static* pages to the BuddyPress profile menu.
 Extend the extremely limited BuddyPress profile menu by adding your desired number custom pages to it, with your desired content along with the built-in *Home*, *Activity*, *Profile*, *Notifications*, and *Settings* items.

 ### Use Cases
 The major use case of this plugin would be adding custom sections to the BuddyPress profile, e.g. a *terms & conditions page* or static pages with *shortcodes for forms, appointment bookings, WooCommerce products, and other infinite possibilities*.